UBC-MDS/Bank_Marketing_Prediction/README.md

     # Build model (Dummy Classifier, Random Forest, Logistic Regression):
     python src/Build_Models.py data/processed/bank-additional-test.csv data/processed/bank-additional-train.csv results

+Or

+After cloning this GitHub repository and install all necessary dependencies listed below, run the following command in the command prompt/terminal from the root directory of this project to replicate the full analysis and final report:

+	make all

+To reset the repo to the original state, and delete all results files and report, run the following command at the command prompt/terminal from the root directory of this project:

+	make clean

 ## Dependencies

 	- Python 3.9.0 and Python packages: